-Adding something simple as concrete bird bath bowls is mostly enough for it.
+Adding something simple, such as concrete bird bath bowls, is mostly enough for it.
 However, there are other options available if you wish to go out of your way for your little feathered friends.
 It is alright if you are not sure where to begin with.

 Following are some of the best garden bird bath ideas that you should consider if you are willing to help those little creatures.

 A table leg stand bird bath is the easiest and simplest solution to attract feathered friends.
 You can find the table leg stand bird baths in various sizes since you can modify them yourself.
 You can easily find a bird bath for hummingbirds or other birds.
 You can place this bird bath on a recycled chair or table and use a nail, screw, or simple glue to stick the bowl onto it.

 This way, you have full freedom to design your bird bath and perhaps add a solar-powered bird bath mister to it.
 The mister will attract more birds with running water.

 3. Gas Lampshade Bath

 A gas lampshade bath will help you add elegance and function to your home gardens with a simple setup.
 You can choose to utilize an old-shaped lamp or a decorative bowl to do the trick.
 Remember to attach the setup to a thin pole so that it stands high.
 We also suggest searching for how to make a bird bath bubbler as you will get more options with it.